niesfisch/tokenreplacer/README.md

         <version>1.0</version>
     </dependency>

-or just take the jar from the "downloads" section and put it in you classpath.
+or just take the jar from the [downloads](http://github.com/niesfisch/tokenreplacer/downloads) section and put it in your classpath.

 ## Usage